Mount Rundle is a popular hike from the Town of Banff to the true summit with lofty views over the Bow Valley in Banff National Park, Alberta, Canada.

 On the approach to the true summit at 9,675 feet (2,949 m), the route offers a couple of short, easy scramble sections.
 Focus is important to avoid injury.
 The hike and scramble culminates at 12:10 PM in the afternoon at the summit cairn with a 360 degree view of surrounding mountains.

 The north face of Mount Rundle is a sheer cliff face.
-There is a weak cell phone signal enabling calls from the summit to family and friends across Canada, to share the excitement of the achievement and to potentially reduce concern others may have for our safety.
+There is a weak cell phone signal enabling calls from the summit to family and friends across Canada, to share the excitement of our achievement and to potentially reduce concern others may have for our safety.

 Lunch is enjoyed in the sun tempered by cooling breeze.
 Sitting in a sheltered cove to relax is awesome while having lunch with legs dangling into 3,000 vertical feet (914 m) of air.